You are here

-To get child care based on current or former receipt of TAFDC at a program that accepts child care subsidies, you must
+To get a child care voucher based on current or former receipt of TAFDC, you must

 • get a child care authorization from DTA,